fklingler/hives/README.md

 ## Vue.js Frontend

-Setup using Vite in the `app/frontend` folder, the Vue.js application handles the frontend and makes calls to the API using the native Fetch API.
+The Vue.js application handles the frontend and makes calls to the API using the native Fetch API.
+It is setup using Vite in the `app/frontend` folder.

 A simple event emitter using [mitt](https://github.com/developit/mitt) has been setup to allow simple communication between components.